hashicorp/terraform-provider-aws/website/docs/r/evidently_launch.html.markdown

 ## Import

-Import CloudWatch Evidently Launch using the `name` of the launch and `name` or `arn` of the hosting CloudWatch Evidently Project separated by a `:`, e.g. with the `name` of the launch and `arn` of the project,
+Import CloudWatch Evidently Launch using the `name` of the launch and `name` or `arn` of the hosting CloudWatch Evidently Project separated by a `:`.
+For example, use the `name` of the launch and `arn` of the project:

 ```
 $ terraform import aws_evidently_launch.example exampleLaunchName:arn:aws:evidently:us-east-1:123456789012:project/exampleProjectName